haltu/muuri/README.md

   * Default value: `300`.
   * The duration for item's positioning animation in milliseconds.
 Set to `0` to disable.
 * **`layoutEasing`** &nbsp;&mdash;&nbsp; *string / array*
-  * Default value: `"ease-out"`.
+  * Default value: `'ease'`.
   * The easing for item's positioning animation.
-Read [Velocity's easing documentation](http://julian.com/research/velocity/#easing) for more info on possible easing values.
+Accepts any valid CSS transition easing value.
 * **`dragEnabled`** &nbsp;&mdash;&nbsp; *boolean*
   * Default value: `false`.
   * Should items be draggable?